dpplweb/dppl-content/_posts/lynne/0613-01-01-test-proctoring.md

 published: true
 ---

-## We can serve as a proctoring site for your professional or student examination. ### Please look at the following FAQs for more information.
+## We can serve as a proctoring site for your professional or student examination.

-	Contact Gwen LaCosse with additional questions.
+Please look at the following FAQs for more information or contact Gwen LaCosse with additional questions.

 	glacosse@dppl.org.
 PHONE 847-376-2919.
 FAX 847-827-7974

 ## FAQs